angelomilan/ethereum-guides/GPU-cloud_mining.md

 ## Q&A

+**Q**: I mined some ETH.
+Now, I want to stop / terminate the instance.
+What should I do to keep my ETH safe?

 **Q**: Ethereum blockchain sync: how long does it take to download the full blockchain?
 **A**: You have to wait few hours, depending on the instance of your choice (one or 4 cores) and other factors.